nycki93/nupa-bot/readme.md

 To install:

 Create a file at the top of the project called `.env`.
-Add these lines:
+Fill in this line:

 ```
 TOKEN=<your bot token>
-NAME=<your name>
 ```

 Do `npm install` once, to download the required libraries.